 11.0 - PLAYOFFS

 11.1 - Divisional champions and the 4 teams with the best winning percentages of the remaining Conference teams shall qualify for the playoffs in each Conference.
-The two Divisional champions will get a bye while the 4 wild cards play week 17.
+The two Divisional champions will get a bye while the four wild cards play week 17.

 PLAYOFF SCHEDULE: